When I look back on 2019, it’ll be categorized as a year of change. The most notable changes include:

-But in reality, only part of that is true (the latter).
+But only part of that is true.
 I worked at Blispay since day 0.
 It was epic.
 My lifes work to date.
 Starting Blispay was exciting for many reasons:

 - We assembled a dream team (this post was one of the most fun things I’ve ever written).